maxBenelli/local-contributions/PSB.md

 * Change driverCategory value(id) to code (letter of category), add method
 * Change debtObligationsExpDate input to datepicker
 * Fix BaseSelect value if clear
+* Fix reformat result of last step when submit